-$ICP^{\text{(8)}}$ refers to a low output impedance voltage mode sensor combining an integrated circuit and a piezoelectric sensing element in a single housing to provide a voltage output.
-The sensor is powered by a +24 VDC power supply having a constant current from 2 to 20 mA (current can be fixed or variable depending on the signal conditioner model).
+$ICP^{\text{@}}$ refers to a low output impedance voltage mode sensor combining an integrated circuit and a piezoelectric sensing element in a single housing to provide a voltage output.
+This sensor is powered by a +24 VDC power supply having a constant current, variable from 2 to 20 mA.

 Sensor excitation occurs as the constant current of all channels are set.
-Model 482C16 allows the constant current to be adjusted between 1 and 20 mA to provide the required excitation for most applications.
+Model 482C24 allows the constant current to be adjusted between 0 and 20 mA to provide the required excitation for most applications.
 Special situations, such as driving extra-long cables (more than 1000 ft) with high frequency or fast rise time pulses, may require increasing the drive current to 12 mA or higher.